RiverMichael/CA-RainyDays/README.md

 ### Changes made from prototype to finished website

-- On the homepage I decided to put the categories and bestseller images in a coloumn instead of in a row on smaller screen sizes.
+- On the homepage I decided to put the categories and bestseller images in a coloumn instead of a row on smaller screen sizes.
 This was done to be able to have bigger images and make it more user firendly.

 - I added a "card effect" to the items in the bestseller categorie on the homepage, and also as a hover effect to the products on the product page.